MetaMask/mesh-testing/Notes.md

+- how do i prevent new connections?
+- how to tell if a peer supports my protocol? (just attempt dial?)

+- clients are both dialing kitsunet at eachother
+- how will we ever get wrtc stable?

+- stream each peer's networkState to cnc

 - [ ] network research
   - [ ] what to measure to determine network health?
   - [ ] what infrastructure to point at (instead of ipfs defaults)